Martial Feats of Comanche Horsemanship: Synopsis

 In World War I, O.B.
 Williams is a soldier in one of America's all-black units.
 As they march, a German plane flies overhead and drops propaganda leaflets, trying to convince the black troops to join the German forces in light of the racial injustice in the United States.
 O.B. pockets one.

 In the present, Angela mourns over Judd's death, where it is shown they had become close friends after the events of "White Night" on Christmas Eve 2016, where 40 Tulsa officers and their families were targeted by the Seventh Kavalry.
 Of those that survived, only Angela and Judd remained with the force, requiring the state to pass a law requiring law enforcement to protect their identities to recruit new members.

 Angela takes the old man in the wheelchair to her bakery to interrogate him.
 He identifies himself as Will and claims to be Angela's grandfather, but she remains dubious.
 She secretly collects some of his DNA to process at a local heritage center, which confirm Will's claim.
 She returns to Will, who claims that Judd has "skeletons in his closet" to be found.

 Angela attends Judd's wake at his home.
 She feigns illness to quietly slip into his bedroom and discovers a secret room in the back of his closet, which inside includes a Ku Klux Klan outfit with a sheriff's badge.
 Returning to Will after the wake, Angela demands to know how he knew of Judd's closet, but Will remains quiet.
 She prepares to take Will to the police station to be arrested, but after loading Will into her car, a giant electromagnet clamps onto the car's roof and takes it away.
 A slip of paper falls to Angela's feet: the piece of German propaganda on which O.B. had written "Watch over this boy" before sending a young Will away from the 1921 Tulsa race massacre.

-In the country manor, the Lord watches his play The Watchmaker's Son being performed by Mr. Phillips and Ms. Crookshanks and other masked crew.
+In the country manor, the Blonde Man watches his play The Watchmaker's Son being performed by Mr. Phillips and Ms. Crookshanks and other masked crew.
 The scene reenacts Jonathan Osterman's transformation into Doctor Manhattan.
-However, while Phillips is in the mock test chamber, the Lord activates an incinerator within it, burning Phillips alive.
+However, while Phillips is in the mock test chamber, the Blonde Man activates an incinerator within it, burning Phillips alive.
 The scene continues, revealing that the other actors and crew are clones of Phillips and Crookshanks.
-The Lord instructs a Phillips clone to take the burned body to the cellar.
+The Blonde Man instructs a Phillips clone to take the burned body to the cellar.